-The University of Dundee has been awarded an Athena SWAN Bronze Award.
+The University of Dundee and The College of Dentistry, Medicine and Nursing have booth been awarded an Athena SWAN Bronze Award.

 Why do we run women in science?
 Why do women need their own science festival?
 There are many reasons why we want to both celebrate and encourage women in the STEM subjects:

 Women in Science is practically a whole scientific discipline unto itself, with 3 dedicated journals, and hundreds of scientific papers across a whole range of science journals.
 Below you can find links to some papers and reports which show the statistics and science of the reasons behind women's underrepresentation in science.